FalakShair01/subscription-microservice-A/readme.md

 │
 ├── model/
 │   ├── __init__.py
 │   └── models.py         # SQLAlchemy models for database tables
 │
 ├── routers/
 │   ├── __init__.py
 │   └── subscription.py   # FastAPI routers for handling subscription endpoints
 │
 ├── schemas/
 │   ├── __init__.py
 │   └── schema.py         # Pydantic schemas for request and response data
 │
 ├── dependencies/
 │   ├── __init__.py
 │   └── subscription_service.py  # Business logic for subscription management
 │
 ├── main.py               # FastAPI application setup
 ├── README.md             # Documentation file
 └── requirements.txt      # Project dependencies
 ```

 ## Workflow

 1. **Request Handling**: FastAPI routers in the `routers` directory handle incoming HTTP requests.
 2. **Business Logic**: The business logic for subscription management is implemented in the `subscription_service.py` module inside the `dependencies` directory.
 3. **Database Interaction**: Database operations are managed by functions in the `database.py` module inside the `config` directory.
-SQLAlchemy models for database tables are defined in the `model.py` module inside the `models` directory.
+SQLAlchemy models for database tables are defined in the `models.py` module inside the `model` directory.
 4. **Request/Response Data**: Pydantic schemas for request and response data are defined in the `schema.py` module inside the `schemas` directory.

 ## Setup